Azilsartan (By mouth)

 Azilsartan Medoxomil (ay-zil-SAR-tan me-DOX-oh-mil)

 Treats high blood pressure.
-A lower blood pressure will reduce the risk of stroke and heart attack.
-This medicine is an angiotensin receptor blocker (ARB).
+This medicine is an angiotensin II receptor blocker (ARB).

 EdarbiThere may be other brand names for this medicine.